jaegertracing/jaeger/docs/getting_started.md

 -   Discover architecture of the whole system via data-driven dependency diagram
--   View request timeline & errors, understand how the app works
+-   View request time line & errors, understand how the app works
 -   Find sources of latency, lack of concurrency
 -   Highly contextualized logging
 -   Use baggage propagation to